asascience-open/nextgen-dmac/docs/architecture/nebari.md

 # Nebari Data Science Platform

 [Nebari](https://www.nebari.dev/) (formerly QHub) is an integrated data science platform providing access to cloud-based tools with a simple, standard configuration using a "DevOps for non-DevOps people approach."
 It brings together [numerous technologies](https://www.nebari.dev/docs/welcome#components) including JupyterHub and Dask and deploys them on a Kubernetes platform in the cloud.

+This tool has been easy to use and configure so far.
+The primary challenge has been configuring it to meet specific organization cloud security policies.